-You may also be at greater risk of developing psoriasis if you’re overweight or have a compromised immune system.
+You may also be at greater risk of developing psoriasis if you have overweight, obesity, or a compromised immune system.

 Psoriasis is a lifelong condition.
 Treatment focuses on alleviating symptoms and improving your overall quality of life.
 Some people find relief with different topical medications or light therapies.
 At-home treatments and lifestyle changes may also provide relief.

-The U.S. Food and Drug Administration has approved witch hazel for use as an active pharmaceutical ingredient.
-You may have seen witch hazel on the shelf at your local grocery or drugstore.
-The over-the-counter astringent is derived from the Hamamelis virginiana plant, which is native to North America.
-The distilled liquid at stores comes from the dried leaves, bark, and twigs of the plant.
+The Food and Drug Administration (FDA) has approved witch hazel for use as an active pharmaceutical ingredient.
+You may have seen witch hazel on your local grocery or drugstore shelf.
+The over-the-counter (OTC) astringent is derived from the Hamamelis virginiana plant, native to North America.
+The distilled liquid at stores comes from the plant’s dried leaves, bark, and twigs.

 Witch hazel has traditionally been used to treat many skin conditions.
 This includes:

-Because of its anti-inflammatory properties, witch hazel may help ease the most classic psoriasis symptoms, which are:
+Because of its anti-inflammatory properties, witch hazel may help ease typical psoriasis symptoms.

-Generally, people can use witch hazel topically without experiencing any side effects.
-If you have sensitive skin or spend a lot of time in the sun, you may develop some irritation.
+Generally, people can use witch hazel topically without experiencing side effects.
+But if you have sensitive skin or spend a lot of time in the sun, you may develop irritation.

-Do a patch test before you apply witch hazel to a large portion of your body.
+Do a patch test before applying witch hazel to a large portion of your body.
 To do this, apply a small amount to a quarter-sized area of your skin.
-If you experience any side effects within 24 hours of applying, witch hazel may not be the best treatment for you.
+If you experience any side effects within 24 hours of using, witch hazel may not be the best treatment for you.

 In rare instances, some people may have an allergic reaction to witch hazel.
-Symptoms of this reaction can include:
+Symptoms can include: